FRONTSH1P – A FRONTrunner approach to Systemic circular, Holistic & Inclusive solutions for a new Paradigm of territorial circular

 - Work Package of translation to other regions as key delivery for the CCRI-CSO (strategy for the regional replication of the circular systemic solutions);

-- development of a regional systemic circular economic approach, including a methodology and toolkit to support the regional transition towards the circular economy, a circular governance model and policy and practice recommendations;
+- Development of a regional systemic circular economic approach, including a methodology and toolkit to support the regional transition towards the circular economy, a circular governance model and policy and practice recommendations;

-- participation in CCRI webinars and technical workshops;
+- Participation in CCRI webinars and technical workshops;

-- involvement in Cluster activities of Green Deal Call CE projects;
+- Involvement in Cluster activities of Green Deal Call CE projects;

-- sharing of information and knowledge of the project with CCRI-CSO;
+- Sharing of information and knowledge of the project with CCRI-CSO;

-- taking an active part in CCRI support activities of Pilot and Fellow cities and regions participate in CCRI events.
+- Taking an active part in CCRI support activities of Pilot and Fellow cities and regions participate in CCRI events.

 CCRI relevant material